-3. There is an attachment (IGCSE Biology, McKean, D. G., 2002, pages 26-34; 174-179) for some questions

-THIS PAPER IS NOT TO BE OPENED UNTIL PERMISSION HAS BEEN GRANTED BY THE INVIGILATOR

-Question 1 is compulsory.
+3. There is an attachment (IGCSE Biology, McKean, D. G., 2002, pages 26-34; 174-179) for some questions THIS PAPER IS NOT TO BE OPENED UNTIL PERMISSION HAS BEEN GRANTED BY THE INVIGILATOR Question 1 is compulsory.

-1. a) Explain the relationship between hypothesis formulating and hypothesis testing [5] b) Compare the characteristics of a person who has nominal scientific literacy and or who has functional scientific literacy. ne [5] c) Discuss the place of behavioural objectives in the science classroom.
-[5] d) Explain why individual laboratory activities are preferable to teacher demonstration ons.
-[5] e) Science teachers often use the following phrase when learners are engaged in laboratory activities "You'd better finish your work because I will collect your notebooks at the end or period". i) What is the likely classroom environment that would prompt this kind of reaction from the teacher? ii) Briefly explain the effect this is likely to have on the learners. f the on [2] [3] Choos e any 3 questions below.
+- 1. a) Explain the relationship between hypothesis formulating and hypothesis testing [5] - b) Compare the characteristics of a person who has nominal scientific literacy and one who has functional scientific literacy.
+[5] - c) Discuss the place of behavioural objectives in the science classroom.
+[5] - d) Explain why individual laboratory activities are preferable to teacher demonstrations.
+[5] - e) Science teachers often use the following phrase when learners are engaged in laboratory activities - "You'd better finish your work because I will collect your notebooks at the end of the period". - i) What is the likely classroom environment that would prompt this kind of reaction from the teacher?
+[2] - ii) Briefly explain the effect this is likely to have on the learners.
+[3] Choose any 3 questions below.

 - 2. a) Scientific knowledge, as a product of scientific inquiry, should meet the requirements of description, explanation, prediction and understanding.
 Explain what is entailed in any two of these requirements, giving specific examples.
 [10] - b) Peter Medawar, Karl Popper and Thomas Kuhn have distinct views on what the criterion of demarcation is for scientific theories and, therefore, scientific knowledge.
 Discuss their respective views [15] - 3. a) In Swaziland science teachers very frequently use demonstration to illustrate scientific phenomena while simultaneously developing inquiry skills in the learners.
-Explain what the use of the following types of demonstrations entails:

-Inductive

-Deductive

-[3 1⁄2]

-Experimental

-[2]

-- b) The learning cycle or 5E instructional model (engagement, exploration, explanation, elaboration and evaluation) can be used to actively engage learners in knowledge construction that results in the desired conceptual change.
+Explain what the use of the following types of demonstrations entails: Inductive [4 1⁄2] Deductive [3 1⁄2] Experimental [2] - b) The learning cycle or 5E instructional model (engagement, exploration, explanation, elaboration and evaluation) can be used to actively engage learners in knowledge construction that results in the desired conceptual change.
 Select a topic(s) from the attachment how substances get in and out of cells, and illustrate how you would use this model to foster conceptual change in the learners.
-[15]

-- 4. a) The national science education standards for assessment advocate for fair and accurate assessment of learner achievement.
+[15] - 4. a) The national science education standards for assessment advocate for fair and accurate assessment of learner achievement.
 Provide and explain the forms of assessment that would meet the criteria of fairness and accuracy for achievement in biology.
-[15]

-- b) Explain the significance of formative assessment in science.
-[10] - 5. - Questioning, as a teaching strategy, is advantageous because it allows for inquiry and hence can be used in scientific investigations and discussion.
+[15] b) Explain the significance of formative assessment in science.

+- [10] - 5.
+Questioning, as a teaching strategy, is advantageous because it allows for inquiry and hence can be used in scientific investigations and discussion.
 You may refer to the attached topic personal health to answer the following questions: - a) Select a section(s) and formulate two divergent questions that demand the use of critical thinking.
 [5] - b) If you were to teach a lesson on the selected section(s), explain how the lesson could be taught using discussion method, ensuring that all learners actively participate in the discussion.
 [15] - c) Write 2 objectives in the affective domain that you would wish your learners to attain from the above discussion.
-[5]

-How substances get in and out of cells
+[5] How substances get in and out of cells Diffusion Explanation.
+Diffusion into and out of cells.
+Rates of diffusion.
+Controlled diffusion.
+Surface area.
+Endo- and exocytosis.

-Cells need food materials which they can oxidize for energy or use to build up their cell structures.
+Active transport Cells need food materials which they can oxidize for energy or use to build up their cell structures.
 They also need salts and water which play a part in chemical reactions in the cell.
 Finally, they need to get rid of substances such as carbon dioxide, which, if they accumulated in the cell, would upset some of the chemical reactions and even poison the cell.